publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396b.md

 >          Not later than 6 months after the date on which the results of both studies required under subsection (a)(3) have been reported, the Secretary shall publish regulations which shall—

->             “(A) restructure the quality control systems under title XIX of the Social Security Act \[this subchapter\] to the extent the Secretary determines to be appropriate, taking into account the studies conducted under subsection (a); and
+>             “(A) restructure the quality control systems under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] to the extent the Secretary determines to be appropriate, taking into account the studies conducted under subsection (a); and

 >             “(B) establish, taking into account the studies conducted under subsection (a), criteria for adjusting the reductions which shall be made for quarters prior to the implementation of the restructured quality control systems so as to eliminate reductions for those quarters which would not be required if the restructured quality control systems had been in effect during those quarters.